m-rutter/advent-of-code/README.md

 # advent-of-code
-[Advent of Code 2017](https://adventofcode.com/2017) solutions library crate and a simple cli tool that uses it.
+[Advent of Code](https://adventofcode.com) solutions library crate and a simple cli tool that uses it.
 All written in Rust as a learning project.

 ## Install CLI